-Years o ended March 31,
+Yea rs ended N March 31 l ,

-20 24 2023 2022
+2025 2023

-(U.S. do ollars in millio ons)
+(U.S S. dollars in n million s)

-Balance, beginning of year \$ 73 \$ 81 \$ 95
+Balance, beginning of year \$ 73 \$ 73 \$ 81

 Additions for current year tax positions

 Additions for prior year tax positions

-Reductions for prior year tax positions (8) (14)
+Reductions for prior year tax positions (8)

 Settlements

 Reductions related to a lapse in the statute of limitations

-Balance, end of year \$ 73 \$ 73 \$ 81
+Balance, end of year \$ 73 \$ 73 \$ 73

-Included in the balance of unrecognized tax benefits at both March 31, 2024 and 2023 are \$72 million, and at March 31, 2022 of \$80 million, net of the federal benefit of state taxes, respectively, the recognition of which would affect the Company's effective tax rate in future periods.
-Although it is reasonably possible that the total amounts of unrecognized tax benefits could change within the next twelve months, the Company does not believe such change would be significant.
-As a result of the above unrecognized tax benefits and various favorable uncertain positions, the Company has recorded a net liability for uncertain tax positions, inclusive of interest and penalties of \$105 million and \$92 million as of March 31, 2024 and 2023, respectively (Note 12).
+Included in the balance of unrecognized tax benefits at March 31, 2025, 2024 and 2023 are \$72 million, net of the federal benefit of state taxes, the recognition of which would affect the Company's effective tax rate in future periods.
+Although it is reasonably possible that the total amounts of unrecognized tax benefits could change within the next twelve months, the Company does not believe such change would be material.
+As a result of the above unrecognized tax benefits and various favorable uncertain positions, the Company has recorded a net liability for uncertain tax positions, inclusive of interest and penalties of \$114 million and \$105 million as of March 31, 2025 and 2024, respectively (Note 12).

 The Company recognizes income tax-related interest income, interest expense and penalties as a component of income tax expense.
-The Company recognized interest expense of \$6 million, \$5 million and \$4 million during the fiscal years ended March 31, 2024, 2023, and 2022, respectively.
-As a result of a state settlement for a favorable uncertain position during the fiscal year ended March 31, 2024, the Company is expected to receive interest of \$2 million.
-As of March 31, 2024, 2023 and 2022, the Company's consolidated balance sheets reflect accrued interest payable of \$33 million, \$25 million, and \$20 million, respectively.
+The Company recognized interest expense of \$9 million, \$6 million and \$5 million during the fiscal years ended March 31, 2025, 2024, and 2023, respectively.
+As of March 31, 2025, 2024 and 2023, the Company's consolidated balance sheets reflect accrued interest payable of \$42 million, \$33 million, and \$25 million, respectively.

-As of March 31, 2024, the Company is subject to examination for U.S. federal returns filed for the taxable years ended March 31, 2014 through 2023, and for various U.S. state returns filed for the taxable years ended March 31, 2008 through 2023.
-The Company's Canadian subsidiary, HCFI, is subject to examination for federal and provincial and returns filed for the taxable years ended March 31, 2017 through 2023.
+As of March 31, 2025, the Company is subject to examination for U.S. federal returns filed for the taxable years ended March 31, 2014 through 2024, and for various U.S. state returns filed for the taxable years ended March 31, 2008 through 2024.
+The Company's Canadian subsidiary, HCFI, is subject to examination for returns filed for the taxable years ended March 31, 2018 through 2024 federally and taxable years ended March 31, 2017 through 2024 provincially.
 The Company believes appropriate provision has been made for all outstanding issues for all open years.